Early Career Researcher Network

 Why should you join?

-The Network is a new initiative set up for ECRs and will be run by ECRs.
-Membership provides the opportunity to engage with peers across LSE to share and develop research knowledge and skills, network and collaborate, and stay connected to research support available at the School and the broader academic environment.
+The Network is an initiative set up for ECRs and will be run by ECRs.
+Membership provides the opportunity to engage with peers across LSE to share and develop research knowledge and skills, network and collaborate, and stay connected to research and innovation support available at the School and the broader academic environment.

 How to get involved?